ScuroGuardiano/scuroguardiano.net/src/content/blog/en/hostname-resolution-between-subnets.md

 Or mDNS reflection with Avahi

 ## The problem
-Let's assume we have 2 networks
+Let's assume we have 2 networks:
 - 192.168.0.0/24
 - 192.168.1.0/24